Autumn term: Saturday 17 and 31 October, 14 and 28 November, 12 December 2020

 The course aims to:

-- Develop excellence in line, tone, colour and formal interpretation of the figure using a range of different drawing and painting media.
+- Develop skills of line, tone, colour and form using a range of different drawing and painting media.

-- Enable students to take ownership of their artistic progression
+- Enable students to improve visual analysis, and take ownership of their artistic progression

-- Group discussion and analysis at the end of each session will also support your learning.
+- Group discussion and analysis at the end of each session will support your learning.

 - All students with 100% course attendance will be issued with an official AUB Short Course Certificate of Attendance detailing course contents, and study hours.

-Useful for students building a portfolio for personal creative development, exhibition or HE applications.
-The development of drawing skills is fundamental to all creativity.
-It is aimed at students who have some prior experience of life drawing or who have already completed our Life Drawing – an Introduction short course and would like to take their skills to the next level.
+This course is aimed at students who have some prior experience of life/portrait drawing or who have already completed our Life Drawing – an Introduction short course and would like to take their skills to the next level.

 What You Need To Bring